Shadedog838/shadedog838.github.io/README.md

 # Personal-Portfolio
-My personal website detailing everything that I have worked on so far on my Software Engineering journey.
+My personal website detailing everything that I have completed so far on my Software Engineering journey.